-Michele's love for knitting should SHINE like the sun in this article!
+Michele's love for knitting shines like the sun!
 Knitting is a trending craft, so jump on board today!

 My Husband's Motorcycle: Free Knitting Seat Cover Pattern